In Part I of our series on content marketing and SEO, we explored how SEO and content marketing got to where they are today.

 Therefore, it is really important that you assess the commercial value of a keyword phase before taking steps towards creating content on your website for it.

-One of the simplest ways to assess the commercial value of a keyword phrase is to see the average amount of money people are paying Google Adwords to have their website rank for the particular keyword phrase.
+One of the simplest ways to assess the commercial value of a keyword phrase is to see the average amount of money people are paying Google Ads to have their website rank for the particular keyword phrase.

 The average cost per click (CPC) dollar value of a keyword phrase increases depending on how much people are prepared to bid for it.

-So, if a law firm is paying $30 for someone to click on their Google Adwords ad targeting the keyword phrase ‘family law’, it is because the law firm can, as an overall average, obtain more than $30 from each website visit.
+So, if a law firm is paying $30 for someone to click on their Google Ads ad targeting the keyword phrase ‘family law’, it is because the law firm can, as an overall average, obtain more than $30 from each website visit.

 Inside the Google Keyword Planner Tool, you’ll see the column titled ‘suggested bid’.
 The dollar values listed in this column suggests an estimated cost per click.
 The higher the suggested bid value is, the more money people are prepared to spend for a click.